Here you will find the ABC about climate, money, visa etc. (the most important ones come first and in yellow)

 · Painkillers (ibuprofen, paracetamol)

 · Sunscreen (small choice and expensive in Indonesia)

 Since many hotels offer WiFi tourists hardly bother to find a warnet (warung internet = internet café).
+However, not all hotels offer free WiFi and when making an overland trip you will be on the road a big part of the day.
 If you have a smartphone you can buy credits (pulsa) for your Indonesian telephonenumber (see news and the chapter telephone here below) which you can use for an internet package.
 For one month you pay Rp 50.000 (Telkomsel € 3,50).
 You need to upload with Rp 100.000 first, then choose which package you want.
 De remaining pulsa you can use for sms and/or telephonecalls.
 For most travellers this will do during their stay in Indonesia.